Oh, beloved hardwood flooring! How shall I install thee? Let me count the ways.

-- Costs less to install than chevron pattern
+- It costs less to install than a chevron pattern.

 - Unique and dramatic visual appeal

-- Can be expensive to install depending on the pattern
+- It can be expensive to install depending on the pattern.

-- Depending on the pattern, may make the home harder to sell
+- Depending on the pattern, it may make the home harder to sell

 Racking Up for Results